 While the state courts literature was fiercely debating the issue of judicial elections, another strain of research emerged that leveraged state courts' unique institutional contexts to test and expand upon hypotheses largely developed to explain the federal courts and their judges.
 Federal courts scholars, for example, have identified numerous reasons for why judges leave the bench, and judicial scholars have only begun to scratch the surface on the state level.
-Unlike federal judgeships, many state court seats are bound by term lengths, requiring judges to decide whether to run for reelection or retire.
 Scholars find that elected judges are more likely to retire voluntarily due to factors tied to state institutional design, level of competition, age, and eligibility for a pension.